How the Grinch Stole Christmas (2000 film): Filming and makeup

 Josh Ryan Evans, who portrayed the eight-year-old Grinch, wore the same type of makeup and bodysuit as Carrey.
 Over the course of filming, Carrey spent 92 days in Grinch makeup and eventually became more comfortable with the process.
 Most of the makeup appliances used for the actors were connected to their upper lips, along with prosthetic noses, ears, dentures, and wigs.

 To keep Carrey's spirits up during production, Howard once donned a Grinch suit himself, and on another occasion, he invited actor Don Knotts to the set, knowing Carrey was a fan of Knotts' work.
-Carrey also wore uncomfortable yellow contact lenses for his portrayal of the Grinch, but due to the discomfort, many scenes required post-production digital alterations to color his eyes.
+At a press conference for Me, Myself & Irene in June 2000, Carrey discussed his motivations for portraying the Grinch, saying, "I looked at him as not just being an angry guy.
+Nobody is just an angry guy.
+What we are is hurt, whether it's self-imposed or something happened to us.
+That made me able to make [the Grinch] sympathetic.
+That's how I approached it.
+This is a guy who wants to be invited to the party, but can't admit it to himself".

 During one scene, where the Grinch is directing his dog, Max, Carrey improvised by mimicking Howard's directing style.
 Howard found the impression hilarious and decided to include the moment in the final cut of the film.

 Visual effects

-The film's visual effects were provided by Rhythm & Hues Studios (R&H) and Digital Domain, who crafted the CGI environments and characters.
+The film's visual effects and animation were provided by Rhythm & Hues Studios (R&H) and Digital Domain, who crafted the computer-generated imagery (CGI) environments and characters.

 In addition to the visual effects, the movie relied heavily on practical effects and extensive makeup to transform Jim Carrey into the Grinch.
 This involved hours of makeup application using pioneering techniques that allowed for flexibility in Carrey's facial expressions, enabling him to maintain his comedic timing and exaggerated movements despite the prosthetics.

 Music

-The soundtrack for the album was released on November 7, 2000.
+The soundtrack album for the film was released on November 7, 2000.
 It features a collection of music performed by several artists, including Busta Rhymes, Faith Hill, Eels, Smash Mouth, and NSYNC.
 An expanded edition of the soundtrack featuring more cues from Horner's score was released on November 1, 2022 on La-La Land Records.